Under 2 hours

 - Do not repot an orchid that is in bloom.

 - Larger orchids often require extra support for the long stems that turn into the blooms.
 Insert a stake in the potting media, and gently attach small clips to support the stem as the blooms begin to emerge.

 After the bloom cycle is over, the blooms will wilt and fall off the orchid.
 The spike may turn brown.
 Once-glossy leaves may lose luster, and mature leaves may turn yellow.

 The orchid may not look healthy, but it is.
 It is simply in a natural resting period.
 This dormancy puts the orchid in rebuilding mode.
 During this time, it is strengthening its root system to grow new leaves.
 In a few months, the orchid will be ready for the next growth burst and bloom cycle.

 Eventually, the orchid's roots will outgrow its pot.
-Or the natural potting medium will break down between your fingers.
+Or the natural potting media will break down between your fingers.
 Old mix retains more moisture over time.
 This increases the chance for the orchid to become waterlogged, so the roots may begin to rot.

 Plan to repot your orchid every 1 to 2 years in a new container that is 1 to 2 inches larger than the existing pot.
 You will get an idea of the right size planter needed for a new container by examining the dimensions of its now-larger root system.

 - Put the orchid plant and pot into a bucket of water for 10 to 15 minutes.

 - Remove the plant from the container.
 Use clean pruners or scissors to trim off old roots.
 Remove dried or yellowing leaves.
 Pry away any potting media attached to the roots.